 Stamp duty is chargeable on instruments, so the duties will vary depending on the transaction structure and the nature of instruments being executed.
-From 1 July 2020, all share acquisitions (on a delivery basis) will be chargeable to stamp duty at a uniform rate of 0.015 per cent.
+In addition, all share acquisitions (on a delivery basis) are chargeable to stamp duty at a uniform rate of 0.015 per cent.